 The four subtests, or modules, cover the subject fields of Mathematical Reasoning, Social Studies, Science, and Reasoning through Language Arts.

-This page informs you about the GED Math subtest so you will be prepared what you can expect on test day.
+This page informs you about the GED Math subtest so you will be prepared for what you can expect on test day.

 The GED Math subtest includes four main areas: Arithmetic (Basic Math), Basic Algebra, Data Analysis (Graphs & Functions), and Geometry.